 Payment Models for Recovery Services

-First, there are providers of treatment, either inpatient / residential or outpatient, that accept out-of-pocket pay or private insurance.
-These typically are the most expensive, but may also have the most amenities; they are also the most likely to be for-profit companies, although some may be non-profits.
-Because of the payment method, there may be a greater potential for some of the ethical challenges due to financial incentives with this category.
+- There are providers of treatment, either inpatient / residential or outpatient, that accept out-of-pocket pay or private insurance.
+These typically are the most expensive, but may also have the most amenities.
+They are also the most likely to be for-profit companies, although some may be non-profits.
+Because of the payment method in this category, there may be greater potential for ethical challenges due to financial incentives.

-Second, there are providers of residential / inpatient or outpatient care that offer either free services or services paid for by government grants or public health insurance.
+- There are providers of residential / inpatient or outpatient care that offer either free services or services paid for by government grants or public health insurance.
 Many of these providers are non-profit organizations or government-run organizations, but some may also be private companies.
-Belonging in this second category does not guarantee ethical or quality care, but it may indicate less potential for clear financial conflict of interest.
+Falling into this category does not guarantee ethical or quality care, but it may indicate less potential for obvious financial conflicts of interest.

-Third, there are providers of a range of additional services that support treatment, but do not include clinical care themselves.
-This broader category could include sober living homes and facilities, additional counseling services or centers (not already included in a treatment plan or program), experimental therapy providers, or otherwise.
-Payment methodologies for purveyors of these services vary even more broadly.
+- There are providers of a range of additional services that support treatment, but do not actually include clinical care.
+This broader category includes sober living homes and facilities, additional counseling services or centers (not already included in a treatment plan or program), experimental therapy providers, or otherwise.
+Payment methodologies vary broadly for those providing services under this category.

-What can you do to find a low-cost or free resource around mental health or addiction?
+What can you do to find cost effective resources around mental health or addiction?

-Remember that free resources exist.
-The vast majority of support groups are free, and many communities have clinics offering various forms of treatment and support for free or via government funding.
-Check out our Connection resources for listings of free or government-funded resources.
+- Remember that free resources exist.
+The vast majority of support groups are free.
+Many communities have clinics offering various forms of treatment and support for free or via government funding.
+Check out our Connection Resources for listings of free or government-funded resources.

-Talk to someone.
-A doctor, counselor, or other medical professional, or trusted friend or mentor, may have for ideas on providers that fit your financial needs
+- Talk to someone.
+A medical professional such as a doctor or counselor, or a trusted friend or mentor, may have ideas on providers that fit your budget.

-Insurers / EAPs can help.
-If you have insurance, contact your insurer or your company’s Employee Assistance Program to better understand what can be covered.
+- Insurers / EAPs can help.
+If you have insurance, contact your insurer or your company’s Employee Assistance Program to better understand your coverage.

-Read the fine print.
-Look for service provision that matches your needs.
+- Read the fine print.
 Be cautious around treatment centers that promise to take care of additional costs or fees, such as travel expenses.
-There have been cases of misrepresentation of fees and insurance coverage that leaves families in major debt.
+There have been cases of misrepresentation of fees and insurance coverage that has left families in major debt.

-Be persistent.
+- Be persistent.
 Some providers may not have initial openings, but space may open sooner than expected.
-Keep trying until you find a good fit.